I was ten when it happened.

-“I don’t know my dear” he responded, brushing Ese’s hair and I picked up my pencil and made a circle around the date which read 15th January 2002.
+“I don’t know my dear,” he had responded, brushing Ese’s hair, and I picked up my pencil and made a circle around the date, which read January 15th, 2002.

-Dad started to go to work at his new building next to our house, and so did his staff.
+Dad started to work at his new building next to our house, and so did his staff.

-I don’t know how he quite did it but he was always there for me and Ese.
+I don’t know how he quite did it, but he was always there for Ese and me.

-Grandma was old and always coughing but she kept an eye on us alright, always chasing sluggishly after us with her slipper.
+Grandma was old and constantly coughing, but she kept an eye on us alright, always chasing sluggishly after us with her slipper.

-Dad would come home frequently to check on Ese and I. He still assisted us to bath and drove us to school every day.
-He cooked our meals and woke up late in the night to iron our clothes and do our laundry.
+Dad would come home frequently to check on Ese and me.
+He still assisted us in bathing and drove us to school every day.
+He cooked our meals and woke up late at night to iron our clothes and do our laundry.

-He took us to the salon to braid our hair, and he went to the market to buy our clothes and shoes.
-He helped us with our assignments and he took us to the park every Saturday evening.
+He took us to the salon to braid our hair and went to the market to buy our clothes and shoes.
+He helped us with our assignments and took us to the park every Saturday evening.

-Dad would ask me to watch everything he did around the house: when he swept, I was there, when he dusted and mopped, I was there, when he cooked, I was there, and when he did the dishes, I was still there – watching, learning and helping out.
+Dad would ask me to watch everything he did around the house.
+When he swept, I was there.
+When he dusted and mopped, I was there.
+When he cooked, I was there; when he did the dishes, I was still there – watching, learning, and helping out.

-When I clocked eleven that November, I was able to cook simple meals, clean the house, and help a lot with Ese.
+When I clocked eleven that November, I could cook simple meals, clean the house, and help a lot with Ese.
 Dad even taught me how to use a needle and a thread.

-I circled December 31st, and the dates on my calendar became exhausted, there was nothing left to circle.
-“I’ll save that for you” father said to me and took down the calendar.
+I circled December 31st, and the dates on my calendar became exhausted; nothing was left to circle.
+“I’ll save that for you,” father said to me when he took down the calendar.

-He never replaced it, and I too, stopped counting days to our mother’s return.
+He never replaced it, and I, too, stopped counting the days to our mother’s return.

 Ese and I returned from school one day to find grandma gone.
 She had been asleep as usual when our father drove us to school that morning.

-I got admission into a boarding house and I went off to secondary school, leaving our father with Ese.
-They came to see me during visiting days in my school and Ese would tell me all about how doting father was over her.
+I got admission into secondary school and went to live in a boarding house, leaving our father with Ese.
+They came to see me during visiting days in my school, and Ese would tell me all about how doting father was over her.

 He even bought her a puppy.